cloudipsp/wordpress/woocommerce/fondy-woocommerce-payment-gateway/README.txt

 There are two ways to install the plugin:

-1. Download FONDY payment acceptance plugin for WooCommerce from the WordPress add-ons directory.
+1. Download Fondy payment acceptance plugin for WooCommerce from the WordPress add-ons directory.
 Unpack this plugin into the /wp-content/plugins/ directory.
 After that activate it in the “Plugins” menu.
 2. Use the installation on the link replacing “site.com” with the address of your site: [site.com/wp-admin/plugin-install.php?tab=plugin-information&plugin=fondy-woocommerce-payment-gateway](http://site.com/wp-admin/plugin-install.php?tab=plugin-information&plugin=fondy-woocommerce-payment-gateway)

 = 2.
 Module activation =

-Go to the Wordpress control panel, find the FONDY payment module in the “Plugins” menu.
+Go to the Wordpress control panel, find the Fondy payment module in the “Plugins” menu.
 Click on the “Activate”.

 = 3.
 Settings =

 To set up the payment acceptance plugin, do the following:

 1. Go to “WooCommerce” > Settings > Payments.
-2. Go to the management of “FONDY” → Management.
+2. Go to the management of “Fondy” → Management.
 Let the plugin use this payment method: click “Enable”.
-3. Enter the data you received from FONDY company. (can be found in your merchant's technical settings) You need to fill in two fields — Merchant ID and Merchant secretkey.
+3. Enter the data you received from Fondy company. (can be found in your merchant's technical settings) You need to fill in two fields — Merchant ID and Merchant secretkey.
 4. Choose how the payment will be displayed:
 	a.
 Payment page within the site design
 	b.
 Payment page in the personal account on the site
 	c.
-Separate payment page on the side of FONDY
+Separate payment page on the side of Fondy
 5. Select the Answer page — the page to which the user will be redirected after making the payment, the so-called “Thank you page”.
 6. Set what order status should be returned after successful/unsuccessful payment.
 7. Save the settings.